 Described as a universal gardening tool, or an oscillating hoe, this 1.7kgs tiller head is one of several tools that can fit onto a long handle (that comes separately though)

 A working depth of 15cms means it’s more than enough to freshen the beds, chop through weeds, and mix in fertiliser or manure.

 The star-shaped wheels do a good job of loosening and crumbling the soil because the blades are pleasingly sharp and specifically hardened so the tines resist bending, wear and corrosion.
 A handy extra is the rear bar that helps you keep the cutting blades at a consistent level.

-You’ll need to put in some effort in with this tool – it’s great at what it does but it comes with elbow grease requirement which is something to bear in mind if you have a large area to cover.
+You’ll need to put in some effort in with the Wolf Garten DAS Multi-Change Soil Miller – it’s great at what it does but it comes with elbow grease requirement which is something to bear in mind if you have a large area to cover.

-This manual rotavator is suited to prepping and maintaining seed beds and flower borders in small gardens.
+This hand rotavator is suited to prepping and maintaining seed beds and flower borders in small gardens.